 Student-athletes in this class will participate in off-season skill training and conditioning programs for the college's intercollegiate baseball team.
 This class provides an advanced strength and conditioning program specific to baseball with emphasis on skills, fundamentals, injury prevention, and safety.
 The student also learns new rules and strategic plays necessary for competition at advanced levels.

-11440 LAB 3:10 - 6:00 pm MTWTh Alvillar, M A PE/W 119
+Class No Component Start/End Time Davs Instructor LAB 12:10 pm - 3:00 pm MTWTh Alvillar, MA PE/W 119 12421